manuel220x/fluent-plugin-filter-vaultaudit/README.md

 ##### vaulttoken (Required)
 The token to authenticate the call that calculates the hashes.
+It should have access to `/sys/audit-hash/<vaultauditpath>`

 ##### vaultcert
 For SSL communication, you can specify here the path of a CA certificate file to be used when calling the API.
 It defaults to: `/fluentd/etc/certs/cert.crt`